Sunday, 27 January 2019

 Isn’t this astonishing!?
 Look at the variety of form, pattern and colour.
 So beautiful

 This is the owner of that beauty.
-Poor creature was caught in the grill of the car.
-I picked it out but sadly it was fatally wounded
+Poor creature was caught in the car grill.
+I rescued it but sadly the poor creature was mortally wounded

 No comments: